ralfcat/shiny_app_1000spider/README.md

 ![bild](https://github.com/user-attachments/assets/b6c4f132-a02a-422b-8bd3-0387f10214b6)

-## Step 1: Install NCBI BLAST+
+## Step 2: Install NCBI BLAST+

 The app uses BLAST+ to perform sequence alignment searches.
-1. Download BLAST+
+### Download BLAST+
 Windows:
     Download the BLAST+ installer:
     Download BLAST+ for Windows
     Run the installer and install BLAST+ on your system.

 Mac/Linux:
     Use homebrew to download it.
 Run the command:  brew install blast.
-If you dont have homebrew installed, run this: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+If you dont have homebrew installed, run this:
+*/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)*

-3. Add BLAST+ to System PATH
+### Add BLAST+ to System PATH

 To ensure the app can find BLAST+, you need to add its bin folder to your system PATH. *On macOS it did automatically when using homebrew.*

 Windows:
     Open the Start Menu and search for "Environment Variables".
     Click "Edit the system environment variables".
     In the System Properties window, click "Environment Variables".
     Under "System Variables", find the Path variable and click Edit.
     Click New and paste the path to the BLAST bin folder (e.g., C:\Program Files\NCBI\blast-2.13.0+\bin).
     Click OK and restart your computer.

-3. Verify BLAST Installation
+### Verify BLAST Installation

 Open your terminal/command prompt and run the following command:

 blastp -version

 If the installation is successful, it will show the installed BLAST version.
-##Step 2: Install Dependencies
+## Step 3: Install Dependencies

 The project requires Python libraries to run.
 Run the file *setup_and_run.py*.
 It should install all the required packages and you will be prompted to press enter to start the application.